 Letter grades are used to indicate a student’s quality of achievement in a given course.
 Each of the grades are also assigned an equivalency number, which is used to compute grade point averages:

 Other grades awarded are W (drop with a grade of W or withdrawal according to proper procedure); I (incomplete work of passing grade); P or S (satisfactory – requires at least C or 2.0 work; used for designated courses only and for midterm grades); U (unsatisfactory – for courses in which S is given).
-Courses in which W, S, U, or I grades have been earned are not included in the grade point calculation.
+Courses in which W, S, U, or I grades have been earned are not included in grade point calculations.

 Students wishing to check their grade point averages should use the following formula: Per credit grade equivalency x number of credits per class ÷ grade points = GPA.
 For example, a student receives a grade of B- in English 101 and a grade of C in Math 108: